Radioisotope thermoelectric generator: 241Am

-Americium-241 is currently used in small quantities in household smoke detectors and thus its handling and properties are precedented.
-However, it decays to Neptunium-237 the most chemically mobile among the Actinides.
+Americium-241 is currently used in small quantities in household smoke detectors and thus its handling and properties are well-established.
+However, it decays to neptunium-237, the most chemically mobile among the actinides.

 250Cm

-Curium-250 is the smallest transuranic isotope that primarily decays by spontaneous fission, a process that releases many times more energy than alpha decay.
-Compared to Plutonium-238, Curium-250 provides about a quarter of the power density, but 100 times the half-life (~87 vs ~9000).
-As it is a neutron emitter (weaker than Californium-252 but not entirely negligible) some applications require a further shielding against neutron radiation.
+Curium-250 is the isotope with the lowest atomic number that primarily decays by spontaneous fission, a process that releases many times more energy than alpha decay.
+Compared to plutonium-238, curium-250 has about a quarter of the power density, but 95 times the half-life (~8300 years vs. ~87 years).
+As it is a neutron emitter (weaker than californium-252 but not negligible) some applications require a further shielding against neutron radiation.
 As lead, which is an excellent shielding material against gamma rays and beta ray induced Bremsstrahlung, is not a good neutron shield (instead reflecting most of them), a different shielding material would have to be added in applications where neutrons are a concern.